bahim22/work/Docs2/AplusDoc.md

 - **vertical alignment** VA, offers best contrast ratio of the 3 technologies and is solid middle ground choice with decent color reproduction w/ slight lag
 - The inverter is located behind the LCD panel and converts DC current into AC current
 - **OLED**: structure provides flexibility for curved displays
-  - contain the image producing components and light source in one panel. organic light emitting compound is set between an anode and cathode producing a current. the current runs thru the electroluminescent compound producing light consumes less power than LCD, with higher contrast ratio resulting in sharper images. common in high end monitors and phones.
+  - contain the image producing components and light source in one panel
+  - organic light emitting compound is set between an anode and cathode producing a current. the current runs thru the electroluminescent compound producing light
+  - consumes less power than LCD, with higher contrast ratio resulting in sharper images. common in high end monitors, phones and handheld devices
-    - organic light emitting diode - thinner/lighter; made of a layer of organic compound between 2 light-emitting electrodes (common in handheld devices)
+    - organic light emitting diode - thinner/lighter; made of a layer of organic compound between 2 light-emitting electrodes
   - flickering/dim screen may be due to faulty inverter

 ### Video Cables